-England report
+England draw with Spain to maintain unbeaten run

 Post update

-Foul by Ona Batlle (Spain).
+Foul by Amaiur Sarriegi (Spain).

 Post update